 Why we chose it: Digital Federal Credit Union is one of the best credit unions offering bad credit auto loans because it provides larger loan amounts of up to $500,000, which is significantly higher than most auto lenders.

-While Digital Federal Credit Union provides loans for people with average or lower credit, you may need to score over 600 to qualify for the best loan terms.
+While Digital Federal Credit Union provides loans for people with average or lower credit, you may need to score over New-to-credit program available to qualify for the best loan terms.
 You must also make at least $6,000 annually and have a maximum of 60% debt-to-income ratio.
 You will not qualify if you have had an active bankruptcy within the previous 12-24 months.

 Pre-qualification is available for Digital Federal Credit Union auto loans.
 If you apply for refinancing, you can receive rate estimates upon pre-approval.
 You can finish your auto loan application fully online.
 Online applications can generally be decided instantly, but receiving a check in the mail may take 2-3 days after closing.
 You can use the funds anywhere to buy a car, which makes Digital Federal Credit Union one of the best lenders for private-party auto loans for bad credit.